petermekhaeil/petermekhaeil.com/src/posts/be-strong-like-your-code.md

   - productivity
 ---

 We spend our days building scalable and performant applications, so why are we not doing the same to our mind and body?
-Staying fit and active is more important to our well-being and I'd like to share some tips to remind us to take care of ourselves while we code away.
+Staying fit and active is important to our well-being and I'd like to remind us to take care of ourselves while we code away.

 ### Daily Maintenance